salarMokhtariL/Fake-News-Detection-using-DistilBERT-Pretrained-Model-and-Transfer-Learning/README.md

 1. Run the Jupyter Notebook: jupyter notebook `fake-news-detection.ipynb`
 2. Follow the instructions in the notebook to train and test the model.
 # License
-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is licensed under the [Salar Mokhtari Laleh Open-Source License](https://github.com/salarMokhtariL/Salar-Mokhtari-Laleh-License).
+See the LICENSE file for details

 # Acknowledgements
 * PyTorch